 How much do you intend to print?
-Those who need a high volume of prints should pay attention to the printer's monthly duty cycle.
+If you print a lot, pay attention to the printer's monthly duty cycle.
 PCMag.com editors say that "if the number of pages you print is large enough to be a concern, a good rule of thumb is to pick a printer with a monthly duty cycle that's about four times the number of pages you expect to print each month."
 If you expect to do a high volume of printing, buy a printer with high-capacity trays to minimize refills.
 Some printers have higher-capacity or additional paper trays available as an option.

 Will you want to print on both sides of the page?
 Automatic duplexing is a time-saving convenience that allows printing on both sides of a sheet of paper.
 Some printers offer a duplex tray as an optional accessory.
 Duplexing, though essential in a busy office, may not be worth the additional cost to home and home office users, who can duplex manually -- printing odd pages first, then flipping the stack over and printing even pages.